angel1234-ship-it/telecom-customer-churn-dashboard/README.md

 * Established customers contributed 11.24% of referrals (10.00% stayed and 1.24% churned).

 * The most common payment method was Bank Withdrawal (55.5%), followed by Credit Card and Mail Check.

+## 💡 Business Recommendations
+### Based on the analysis, here are the key recommendations to reduce churn and improve customer loyalty:

+1) Introduce Targeted Offers for At-Risk Customers:Focus on engaging month-to-month customers who do not have an active offer.
+Incentivize them with a personalized marketing campaign to accept an offer or upgrade to a long-term contract.

+2) Invest in Competitive Analysis: The top churn reasons were due to competitors' better devices and offers.
+The company should conduct a thorough analysis of competitor products and pricing to ensure its offerings remain competitive.

+3) Enhance Support Staff Training: Address the significant portion of churn attributed to poor support staff attitude.
+Implement a training program to improve customer service and satisfaction, strengthening customer relationships.

+4) Review Monthly Charge Structures: Evaluate whether monthly charges are perceived as too high by customers, particularly in the month-to-month segment.
+Consider offering more flexible or affordable plans to retain this group.

 ## 📈 Dashboard Highlights